AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingWillingnessToPayPredictionModel.md

 ```

-Once you receive the predicted label vector, you can grab the pure number output and select desired price by doing this:
+Once you receive the predicted label vector, you can grab the pure number output vectors and select desired price by doing this:

 ```lua